 - Wrap a few inches of the top portion of the cable into the clip to create a broadcast loop.
 The tightness will control the cable from getting displaced when there is thorough movement or a slight tug.
 You will also get a neat profile of the mic.

-- Another is to create a loop below the mic itself then loosely fasten with a tape (the sticky portion out) or a piece of string so the cable moves freely within the loop.
+- Another is to create a loop below the mic itself then loosely fasten it with tape (the sticky portion out) or a piece of string so the cable moves freely within the loop.

 - Tapes help a lot to secure the cable underneath the clothing or on the skin.
 Two strips of 3 to 4 inches of tape can hold the cable and prevent them from moving.